philrz/super/docs/language/data-types.md

 ## First-class Types

-As in the super data model, the SuperPipe language has first-class types: any type may be used as a value.
+As in the super data model, the SuperSQL language has first-class types: any type may be used as a value.

 The primitive types are listed in the
 [data model specification](../formats/data-model.md#1-primitive-types)
-and have the same syntax in SuperPipe.
+and have the same syntax in SuperSQL.
 Complex types also follow the Super JSON syntax.
 Note that the type of a type value is simply `type`.

 As in Super JSON, _when types are used as values_, e.g., in an expression, they must be referenced within angle brackets.
 That is, the integer type `int64` is expressed as a type value using the syntax `<int64>`.

-Complex types in the SuperPipe language follow the Super JSON syntax as well.
+Complex types in the SuperSQL language follow the Super JSON syntax as well.
 Here are a few examples:
 * a simple record type - `{x:int64,y:int64}`
 * an array of integers - `[int64]`